 Significant limitations are associated with non-Unicode data types.
-This is because a non-Unicode computer will be limited to use of a single code page.
+This is because a non-Unicode computer is limited to use of a single code page.
 You might experience performance gain by using Unicode because fewer code-page conversions are required.
-Unicode collations must be selected individually at the database, column or expression level because they are not supported at the server level.
+Unicode collations must be selected individually at the database, column, or expression level because they are not supported at the server level.

 The code pages that a client uses are determined by the operating system settings.
 To set client code pages on the Windows operating system, use Regional Settings in Control Panel.

 When you move data from a server to a client, your server collation might not be recognized by older client drivers.
 This can occur when you move data from a Unicode server to a non-Unicode client.
 Your best option might be to upgrade the client operating system so that the underlying system collations are updated.
 If the client has database client software installed, you might consider applying a service update to the database client software.

 You can also try to use a different collation for the data on the server.
-Choose a collation that will map to a code page on the client.
+Choose a collation that maps to a code page on the client.

 To use the UTF-16 collations available in SQL Server 2017 to improve searching and sorting of some Unicode characters (Windows collations only), you can select one of the supplementary characters (_SC) collations or one of the version 140 collations.

 To evaluate issues that are related to using Unicode or non-Unicode data types, test your scenario to measure performance differences in your environment.
 It is a good practice to standardize the collation that is used on systems across your organization, and deploy Unicode servers and clients wherever possible.